jean-michel-thoorens/FastForth-for-MSP430FRxxxx/README.md

     a UART to USB cable and the serial terminal TERATERM.exe at 921600Bds.

     By using a PL2303HXD cable (purple), you can modify terminal baudrate on the fly up to 6 Mbds.
+    WARNING! don't use it to supply your launchpad: red wire is 5V ==> MSP430FRxxx destroyed!
     To try, after well configuring your local copy of the FastForth depository (see FastForth.pdf), drag and drop \MSP430-FORTH\CHNGBAUD.f onto \MSP430-FORTH\SendSourceFileToTarget.bat.